cloudtoid/gateway-core/README.md

 - Wire up more of SocketsHttpHandler properties in SettingsProvider.
 - Add tests for content headers both for requests and also responses.
 Right now, we are only using GET requests that don't really have content length.
 - Default timeout for upstream requests is set to 100 seconds.
 Should these be changed?
-- Add a test that ensure a Custom header as specified in the HeaderTypes.CustomHeaders is not added both to the Response.Headers and Response.Content.Headers.

 ## Future version